 “Come on.
 We should grab you some dinner while warm soup is still available.
-You have not eaten for over two days.”
+You have not eaten in over two days.”

 Kaede reached out with her still numb right arm without thinking.
 Hot pain seared through her ligaments the moment Pascal pulled, which prompted a stream of “Owowow” to rush out of her lips.
 Her sudden cries threw even Pascal off balance.
-And her pain-stiffened grip ended up pulling him on top of her as she collapsed back into bed.
+And her pain-stiffened grip ended up pulling him in as she collapsed back into bed.

 “Pascal!
 Are you alright?
 Lord Rivers said you had an acci…”

-The Princess immediately froze as she registered her disheveled fiancé, who laid on the bed atop a blushing and shocked Kaede.
+The Princess immediately froze as she registered her disheveled fiancé, who had a blushing and shocked Kaede pinned between himself and the bed.
 The Samaran girl wore only a set of undergarments that looked like bridal lingerie.
 Meanwhile his inflamed, swollen cheeks looked as though he had just been slapped.